Hydrocodone/chlorpheniramine/pseudoephedrine (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, Addison disease, asthma, diabetes, digestion problems, heart disease, high blood pressure, enlarged prostate, trouble urinating, thyroid problems, or history of head injury, alcohol or drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, Addison disease, asthma, COPD, diabetes, digestion problems, heart disease, enlarged prostate, thyroid problems, pancreas problems, or history of head injury, seizures, alcohol or drug abuse.

 - This medicine may cause the following problems: